thaddpomarejos/homelab-projects/01-[proxmox-ve/README.md

 Win + R
 ```

-Then opened DiskPart and listed all of the disks/drives:
+Opened DiskPart and listed all of the disks/drives:

 ```cmd
 diskpart